-At the beginning of each school year, the school system shall will notify the parents or guardians of each student attending a Title I school or participating in a Title I program of their right to request the following information about qualifications of their child's teacher: whether the teacher has met NC licensing requirements for the subject or grade level they are teaching; whether the teacher has had any licensure requirements waived; what the teacher's bachelor degree major(s) is/are; what other degrees and teaching license area(s) the teacher holds whether the teacher is teaching in the field of his or her certification; and whether the child is provided services by a paraprofessional, and if so, the paraprofessional's qualifications.
+At the beginning of each school year, the school system will notify the parents or guardians of each student attending a Title I school or participating in a Title I program of their right to request the following information about qualifications of their child's teacher: whether the teacher has met NC licensing requirements for the subject or grade level they are teaching; whether the teacher has had any licensure requirements waived; whether the teacher is teaching in the field of his or her certification; and whether the child is provided services by a paraprofessional, and if so, the paraprofessional's qualifications.

-The school system shall will give notice within ten (10) school days to the parents of children who, after four (4) consecutive weeks, have been taught a core academic subject by a teacher who is not highly qualified.
+The school system will give notice within ten (10) school days to the parents of children who, after four (4) consecutive weeks, have been taught a core academic subject by a teacher who is not highly qualified.

-G. EQUITABLE DISTRIBUTION OF HIGHLY QUALIFIED TEACHERS
+G. EQUITABLE DISTRIBUTION OF TEACHERS

-The superintendent shall assess whether develop a plan in accordance with DPI requirements to ensure that low-incomewealth, minority, learning disabled, and/or English language learners are being taught by inexperienced, ineffective, or out-of-field and highly qualified teachers to the same extent as are at higher rates than students who do not fall into these categories and shall develop a plan to address any such disparities.
+The superintendent shall assess whether low-income, minority, learning disabled, and/or English learners are being taught by inexperienced, ineffective, or out-of-field teachers at higher rates than students who do not fall into these categories and shall develop a plan to address any such disparities.
 If DPI does not require such a plan of the LEA, the superintendent is not required to develop a plan under this subsection unless he or she determines that one is needed to address inequities within the school system.

-Legal References: No Child Left Behind Act Elementary and Secondary Education Act, 20 U.S.C.
+Legal References: Elementary and Secondary Education Act, 20 U.S.C.
 6301 et seq.; 34 C.F.R.
-200.55-57, 200.61; 20 U.S.C.
-6319; 20 U.S.C.
-7801(11); G.S.
-115C-296, -325(e)(1)(m) (applicable to career status teachers), -325.4(a)(12) (applicable to non-career status teachers), -333, -333.1; State Board of Education Policies TCP-A-000, -001, -004, -005, -016, -018, -021, TCP-C-004
+200.55-57, 200.61; G.S.
+115C art.
+17E-296;; 115C-284, -295, -298.5, -325(e)(1)(m) (applicable to career status teachers), -325.4(a)(12) (applicable to non-career status teachers), -333, -333.1; State Board of Education Policies TCP A 000, EVAL-004, EVAL-023, LICN-001, -004, -005, -016, -018, -021, TCP-C-004 NCAC-6C.0102, NCAC-6C.0307